lachezar/cows_at_rest/README.md

-# Cows and Bulls game in Elixir with Phoenix as REST API layer
+# Cows and Bulls game in Elixir with Cowboy as REST API layer

 More info about the game: https://en.wikipedia.org/wiki/Bulls_and_Cows